About R. Taylor Ripley

 Ripley’s Role at Baylor

-As a cardiothoracic surgeon, Ripley will be doing aggressive, open chest surgeries for pleural mesothelioma and minimally invasive surgical procedures.
+As a cardiothoracic surgeon, Ripley will be doing aggressive, open chest surgeries for mesothelioma and minimally invasive surgical procedures.
 He will focus on the management of patients with esophageal, thymic, lung and other thoracic malignancies.

 He sees patients at the Baylor Clinic and performs surgeries at St. Luke’s Medical Center.